 We acknowledge, we must confess, that our views are influenced by the relational cultures of (but not unique to) Asia and Pasifika.
 We live because of and for relations (which involves responsibilities or tautua, see Brian Fiu Kolia, in this collection), and so we imagine texts and interpretations to be drifts in the ripple of relations between individuals, creatures, and nations (see Sarah W. Ayub, in this collection).
-We conceive this ripple in relation to "talanoa," a word in several native Pasifika languages that refers to the (three in one) triad of story, telling, and
+We conceive this ripple in relation to "talanoa," a word in several native Pasifika languages that refers to the (three in one) triad of story, telling, and conversation (see Havea 2013).
+In the world of talanoa, a story (talanoa) dies without someone telling (talanoa) it and holding conversation (talanoa) around it; a telling (talanoa) is an occasion for taking control (or telling off) when the teller does not respect the story (talanoa) or give room for conversation (talanoa); and a conversation (talanoa) is empty without a story (talanoa) and someone telling (talanoa) it.
+In talanoa cultures, there is no separation between story, telling, and conversation.
+Our invitation to read texts as responses comes with the vibes of talanoa; we treat texts as (at once) story, telling, conversation.
+We also invite readers to treat this collection of essays as talanoa, with proper respect due to Qoheleth for bringing many insights-as "goads" and "nails"-from different wisdom settings into one collection (cf. Eccl 12:9-11).

-&lt;sup>1 We refer to our region as "Asia and Pasifika" instead of the hyphenated "Asia-Pacific" out of respect to the many differences within as well as between Asia and Pasifika and also because Pasifika is often disregarded and belittled in conversations about Asia-Pasifika.
+1 We refer to our region as "Asia and Pasifika" instead of the hyphenated "Asia-Pacific" out of respect to the many differences within as well as between Asia and Pasifika and also because Pasifika is often disregarded and belittled in conversations about Asia-Pasifika.
 While there are more Asian contributors in this collection, we have some restless Pasifika contributors as well.

-&lt;sup>2 Shifting to a related platform, it is unfair to expect what we sometimes demand of students-to be original, as if there is something new under the sun.
+2 Shifting to a related platform, it is unfair to expect what we sometimes demand of students-to be original, as if there is something new under the sun.